 Future study that will focus on biomarker discovery to arrive at a blood test for cerebral aneurysm formation.
 Currently in animal model and human retrospective study stage with future efforts directed at a prospective IRB-approved study.

 Novel Endovascular Medical Devices

-New collaboration with Seungil Kim, PhD, and William Wagner, PhD, from the University of Pittsburgh Department of Biomedical Engineering that is moving from in vitro to in vivo phase.
-The project will explore novel therapeutic agents for endovascular treatment of cerebral aneurysms.
+New ongoing collaboration with Seungil Kim, PhD, and William Wagner, PhD, from the University of Pittsburgh Department of Biomedical Engineering that is moving from in vitro to in vivo phase.
+This project is exploring novel pH-responsive embolic agents for endovascular treatment of cerebral aneurysms.

 Kamil W. Nowicki, MD, PhD